Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Discussion

 A comparison with linear interpolation in the autoencoder latent space further clarifies the behaviour of MUSIC.
-When moving between a single face and a single target prototype, both linear and MUSIC trajectories behave similarly, confirming that in such simple directions the latent space is locally close to Euclidean.
-More informative differences appear when moving toward an entire semantic cluster: straight-line interpolation collapses toward the barycentric mean, producing a blurred and unrealistic face, whereas MUSIC follows prototype transitions and maintains identity much longer.
-This difference is reflected both visually and quantitatively: MUSIC reaches the target region while preserving semantic coherence, while linear interpolation drifts off-manifold before contracting onto an averaged, non-realistic embedding.
+The classifier confidence experiment (Section~\ref{subsubsec:classifier_confidence}) reveals a striking qualitative difference on the $0\!\to\!1$ trajectory: MUSIC transitions directly between the two class basins, passing through the ``8'' boundary region for a single step, whereas linear interpolation lingers in the ``8'' class for 24 consecutive steps before reaching the target.
+This pattern generalises across digit pairs: in the systematic evaluation, MUSIC achieves higher minimum confidence on 8 out of 10 pairs (Table~\ref{tab:systematic_mnist}), indicating that its worst-case intermediate frames remain more recognisable.
+When moving toward an entire semantic cluster on faces, the advantage becomes even more pronounced: straight-line interpolation collapses toward the barycentric mean, producing a blurred and unrealistic face, whereas MUSIC follows prototype transitions and maintains identity much longer (Fig.~\ref{fig:cluster_transition_MUSIC_vs_linear_metrics}).
+The price is a longer path through the latent space (geodesic efficiency $0.74$ vs.\ $1.0$), which is the expected cost of following the SOM topology rather than cutting through low-density regions.

 From a computational standpoint, each MUSIC update requires solving a $D$-dimensional linear system of the form

 where $A$ and $B$ contain only a small number of Jacobian rows associated with preserved and target prototypes.
 Since these matrices are extremely low rank relative to $D$, the computational cost is dominated by operations linear in the latent dimension.
 This makes MUSIC substantially lighter than diffusion models or autoregressive architectures, which require a full neural forward pass at every iteration.
 Moreover, the method does not require a generative decoder unless visual inspection of intermediate states is desired.